NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-07-13-what-CHM-DSM-DTM.md

 ### Point to Raster Methods - Basic Gridding
 Let's look one of the most basic ways to create a raster file points - basic gridding.
 When you perform a gridding algorithm, you are simply calculating a value, using point data, for each pixels in your raster dataset.
-To do this:

 1. To begin, a grid is placed on top of the LiDAR data in space.
 Each cell in the grid has the same spatial dimensions.
 These dimensions represent that